 PEANUTS BUBBLE TEA

 Line-ups are also common at what may be the market’s busiest stand.
 Peanuts has been serving fresh-prepared milk teas and bubble teas for years.
-But it’s the tin-foil display trays of little wheel cakes (mostly priced at $1 each) that lure legions of treat-loving regulars.
+But it’s the tin-foil display trays of little wheel cakes that lure legions of treat-loving regulars.
 These warm, waffle-batter pucks of cream-filled deliciousness come with gooey centres ranging from coconut to chocolate and from taro to red bean.
 Since it’s rare for every variety to be available at the same time, just order a selection of whatever is in the cabinet and then dive right in.

-Last Updated on January 25, 2024 by Tourism Richmond
+Last Updated on February 27, 2025 by Tourism Richmond